ShprAlex/SproutLife/README.md

 There are several reasons why Sprout Life is exciting:

 - **Simple as 1,2,3** - GOL is really simple.
 Really you never have to count to more than 3.
 Sprout Life maintains this simplicity.
-All the concepts below stem from counting up neighbors of a square on a grid and easy rules for flipping a cell on or off.
+All the concepts below stem from counting up neighbors and easy rules for flipping a cell on or off.

 - **Patterns as programs** - You can think of patterns in Conway's Game of Life as machines.
 A pattern can take on a life of its own and move across the board.
 Patterns are also caclulators.
 Skilled designers have created patterns that perform complex tasks like [computing prime numbers](http://www.njohnston.ca/2009/08/generating-sequences-of-primes-in-conways-game-of-life/).
 Because of their calculating ability patterns act like programs, which means we are evolving brains and not just bodies.